mausimag/pgflake/README.md

 ## Configuring

-You must configure the two following parameters before using:
+You must configure the following two parameters before using:

-    pgflake.instance_id: Sets the id of current intance.
+    pgflake.instance_id: Sets the ID of the current instance.
 It must be unique between instances.

-    pgflake.start_epoch: Sets the start epoch of current intance.
+    pgflake.start_epoch: Sets the start epoch of the current instance.

 ## Using pgflake

-To activate extension, in a database you can simply do:
+To activate the extension, in a database you can simply do:

     CREATE EXTENSION IF NOT EXISTS pgflake;